Details of the Trust AGM to be held on Saturday 16th November 2019 at the Welsh Wildlife Centre will be available in early autumn.

 Publicly standing up for wildlife and the environment

-We want to build a diverse and inclusive Board that reflects the membership and communities that we serve.
 So if you are over 18, and would like to use your skills and experience at Board level to help us help wildlife, then we would love to hear from you.
 We would also like to continue to have a good geographical representation on the Board and welcome applications from all areas.

-Trustees are unpaid volunteers and do not usually receive expenses.
+This is a volunteer position but ‘out of pocket’ expenses could be covered.
 The commitment is to attend Board meetings (about 6 a year, usually on a Monday evening in Bridgend and 2 Saturdays at any of the Trust venues) as well as volunteering some spare time to help develop the Trust’s work and to occasionally attend other meetings or events.